-When an individual’s kidney function fails due to conditions such as hypertension, diabetes, or other illnesses, dialysis treatments or a kidney transplant may be necessary to sustain life.
-Similar to the function of kidneys, hemodialysis is a procedure that cleans the blood of toxins and removes excess fluid from patients with kidney failure.
+If your kidney fails because you have high blood pressure (hypertension), diabetes, or some other illness, our experts at Mount Sinai may recommend dialysis treatments or a kidney transplant.
+Dialysis, also called hemodialysis, performs the function of the kidneys by cleaning the blood and getting rid of toxins and excess fluid.
 Our vascular surgeons have extensive experience providing access for patients who need dialysis treatment.

 To perform dialysis, doctors surgically create a vein that allows us to use a dialysis machine to filter your blood outside your body.
 We then return the filtered blood back to your body through a different access point.
 At Mount Sinai, we can perform different types of surgical procedures to create the access points you may need for dialysis treatment.